 On January 15, 1967, Reverend Father John Kutulas arrived as second priest.
 Five years later, after having served the parish diligently for 19 years, Father John Hondras was reassigned to St. John’s Church in Jacksonville, Florida.
 Father Kutulas assumed the temporary pastorship of St. Andrew.
 On January 21, 1973, at the request of the parish council, Archbishop Iakovos approved the assignment of Father Kutulas as permanent pastor.

 One of the greatest honors bestowed upon the parish took place on July 4, 1974.
 Under the pastorship of Father John Kutulas, Archbishop Iakovos presented, at a beautiful ceremony, a sacred relic of St. Andrew the First-Called Apostle.
-For his distinguished service to his church as priest, counselor and confessor, the Ecumenical Patriarch awarded Father Kutulas with the offikion (office) of protopresbyter of the Ecumenical Patriarchate.
-Father Kutulas served honorably as proistamenos until July 1998, when the Reverend Michael H. Kontos, Jr. succeeded him assuming the responsibilities of proistamenos of St. Andrew.
-On December 16, 2001, in recognition of his dedicated ministry, His Eminence Metropolitan Iakovos awarded him the offikion of Economos.
+For his distinguished service to his church as priest, counselor and confessor, the Ecumenical Patriarch awarded Father Kutulas with the Offikion (office) of Protopresbyter of the Ecumenical Patriarchate.
+Father Kutulas served honorably as Proistamenos until July 1998, when the Reverend Michael H. Kontos, Jr. succeeded him assuming the responsibilities of Proistamenos of St. Andrew.
 Father Michael was reassigned to the parish community of the Annunciation Cathedral in Columbus, Ohio, on May 1, 2004.

-On June 1, 2004, the community of St. Andrew welcomed Reverend John N. Kalomas as its new proistamenos.
-Having most recently served Holy Cross Greek Orthodox Church in Justice, Illinois, where under his tutelage the community of Holy Cross grew from 80 families to over 270 and its youth and ministry programs thrived.
+On June 1, 2004, the community of St. Andrew welcomed Reverend John N. Kalomas as its new Proistamenos.
+Having previously served Holy Cross Greek Orthodox Church in Justice, Illinois, where under his tutelage the community of Holy Cross grew from 35 families to over 320, and its youth and ministry programs thrived.
+During his years there he worked very hard with the laity to pay off and burn the mortgage on December 31, 1997.
+The church was consecrated during his tenure October 18, 1998.
 We look forward to the continued growth of our parish and ministries under Father John's spiritual guidance.
+In June 2019 for his dedicated service to the church, His Eminence Metropolitan Nathanael bestowed upon Fr John, the Offikion of Protopresbyter.
+Axios!